alexjoverm/typescript-library-starter/README.md

  - You follow a [conventional commit message](https://github.com/conventional-changelog/conventional-changelog)
  - Your build is not gonna fail in [Travis](https://travis-ci.org) (or your CI server), since it's runned locally before `git push`

+This makes more sense in combination of [automatic releases](#automatic-releases)

 ### FAQ

 #### Why using TypeScript and Babel?

 In most cases, you can compile TypeScript code to ES5, or even ES3.
 But in some cases, where you use "functional es2015+ features", such as `Array.prototype.find`, `Map`, `Set`... then you need to set `target` to "es6".
 This is by design, since TypeScript only provides down-emits on syntactical language features (such as `const`, `class`...), but Babel does.
-So it's setup up in a 2 steps build so you can use es2015+ features.
+So it's set up in a 2 steps build so you can use es2015+ features.

 This should be transparent for you and you shouldn't even notice.
 But if don't need this, you can remove Babel from the build:
- - Set target to "es5" or "es3" in `tsconfig.json` and `tsconfig.prod.json`
+ - Set target to "es5" or "es3" in `tsconfig.json`
- - Remove `babel-loader` from `webpack.config.ts`
+ - Remove `"useBabel": true` from `tsconfig.json`

 More info in [https://github.com/Microsoft/TypeScript/issues/6945](https://github.com/Microsoft/TypeScript/issues/6945)